embreate/wittle-website/about.markdown

 ## Our Team
 Wittle is produced by [Embreate](https://embreate.com/){:target="_blank"} and [Plai Factory](https://www.plaifactory.com/){:target="_blank"} in collaboration with [CAMH](https://www.camh.ca/){:target="_blank"} and the support of the [Telus Fund](https://telusfund.ca/){:target="_blank"}.

-If you're interested in joining the WITTLE team, please review our [project development page](http://makerboost.embreate.com/projects/wittle.html){:target="_blank"} for opportunities.
+If you're interested in joining the WITTLE team, please review our Maker Boost [project development page](http://makerboost.embreate.com/projects/wittle.html){:target="_blank"} for opportunities.
 <br>
 <br>